morrisfranken/argparse/Readme.md

 ```

 # Subcommands
 Argparse supports subcommands by creating a separate `argparse::Args` instance for them.
+Argparse currently supports 2 ways of defining the logic for subcommands:
+   1. By defining an `int run()` function within the Subcommand struct that will be executed once the user requests the specified subcommand.
+   2. By defining an if statement to check if the subcommand was called and then executing the logic.
+By doing so you can keep the logic of the subcommand within the main function.
-Define an `int run()` function that will be executed once the user requests the specified subcommand.
-To add the subcommand to your program, add a line to your main program arguments specifying the class and the name of the subcommand using the `subcommand` function as shown below:
+To add the subcommand to your program, add a line to your main program arguments specifying the class and the name of the subcommand using the `subcommand` function as shown below (using the `int run()` method):
 ```c++
 struct CommitArgs : public argparse::Args {
     bool &all                       = flag("a,all", "Tell the command to automatically stage files that have been modified and deleted, but new files you have not told git about are not affected.");